unknownname/RuneCraftingNecro/README.md

 Description

-    AlKhaird Gem Mining Script , with local Bank or War Retreat Teleport Required Items and Abilities
+    Summoning

-Mystical Sand Seed in the inventory
+Required Items and Areas:
-War Retreat Teleport - configuration setting for faster mining
+  - Work in Progress